wallrj/cassandra-operator/fake-cassandra-docker/README.md

 # Fake Cassandra Docker image

-## About

-A Docker image which "fakes" the properties of the [real cassandra-docker image](../cassandra-docker/README.md) sufficiently to pass the Goss tests and be usable in place of a real Cassandra image within operator managed clusters.
+A Docker image which "fakes" the properties of the [real Cassandra image](https://hub.docker.com/_/cassandra) sufficiently to pass the Goss tests and be usable in place of a real Cassandra image within operator managed clusters.

 The motivation for this image is to allow certain of the end-to-end tests which don't actually test the properties of